dotnet/dotnet-monitor/documentation/configuration.md

 #### ASP.NET Request Path Wildcards and Globbing

 The `IncludePaths` and `ExcludePaths` properties of the ASP.NET triggers allow for wildcards and globbing so that every included or excluded path does not necessarily need to be explicitly specified.
-For these triggers, a match with an `ExcludePaths` pattern will supercede a match with an `IncludePaths` pattern.
+For these triggers, a match with an `ExcludePaths` pattern will supersede a match with an `IncludePaths` pattern.

 The globstar `**/` will match zero or more path segments including the forward slash `/` character at the end of the segment.